ralphwetzel/theonionbox/README.md

 * `docs`, that holds the images used in this document.
 * `service`, to provide the launchers if you intend to run your box as a [system service / daemon](#the-onion-box-as-system-service-aka-daemon).

-The python packages - for the box and all it's dependencies - are located in `lib/python2.7/site-packages/`.
-Be aware, that the `python ` path segment might be different (e.g. `lib/python3.6/site-packages/`) if your virtual environment operates with another version of python!
+The Python packages - for the box and all it's dependencies - are located in `lib/python2.7/site-packages/`.
+Be aware, that the `python` path segment might be different (e.g. `lib/python3.6/site-packages/`) if your virtual environment operates with another version of Python!
-_The Box Launcher_ (named as well `theonionbox`) is located in `bin/`, next to the executables of the python version used in your virtual environment.
+_The Box Launcher_ (named as well `theonionbox`) is located in `bin/`, next to the executables of the Python version used in your virtual environment.

 If the structure of your installation looks equivalent, your box is now cleared for takeoff!